 4.4 Area School Principals’ Career Structure

-- This clause outlines a career progression for Area School Principals who meet the professional criteria as affirmed by their board and the service criteria.
-Payments made under this clause are to encourage and recognise individual professional growth, leadership and contribution of a area Principal.
+- This clause outlines a career progression for Area School Principals who meet the professional criteria as affirmed by their Board and the service criteria.
+Payments made under this clause are to encourage and recognise individual professional growth, leadership and contribution of an area Principal.

 - Provided that the Principal has entered into a performance agreement and undertaken an annual review as in clauses 2.1.2, 4.1 and 4.2 within the last 12 months, Principals covered by this collective agreement will be entitled to a career allowance based on clauses 4.4(c)-(j) and the following service and professional criteria:

 - The Board of Trustees is responsible for affirming that the Principal meets the professional criteria, after which one of the following career allowances shall be made and will be paid fortnightly.
 A Principal can only receive one payment under 4.4(d) at any one time.

 - The career payments for each stage are as follows:

 - For the purposes of this clause, continuous service is not broken by a gap in principalship of up to three years.
 Service as a Principal in a New Zealand State or State integrated school shall be included in the calculation of service under the service criteria.
 A special case may be made by a Board of Trustees to the Ministry of Education to have other Principal service included in the calculation of service provided that at the time of applying the Principal has completed at least a year in a New Zealand State or State integrated area school.

 - Service will not be counted for periods of time spent:

 - on leave without pay;